Location: SE 02619 67187

 The mine was found to be draining a large amount of water and yet no pools or sumps could been seen.

 Future descents into the mine are not advised.
-The bottom of the brick work collar at the top of the shaft was in a poor state, and any disturbance to the base could cause the whole lining to cave in.
+The bottom of the stone collar at the top of the shaft was in a poor state, and any disturbance to the base could cause the whole lining to cave in.
 Furthermore, the false floors were propped up with extremely rotten timbers and there has been a large number of collapses throughout the entire mine.